Sharawy2000/Image_classification_inhancement/README.md

-# Python-Image-compression-using-K-Means
+# Python-Image-multiprocessing-classification and using enhancement algorithms

-A pattern recognition project for  image compression using K-Means algorithm, numpy, skimage, matplotlib and PyQt5
+A parallel processing projet for  image multiprocessing using some enhancement algorithms, numpy, skimage, matplotlib and PyQt5

-The GUI is compatible only with 1920x1080 screen resolution.
+The GUI is compatible only with 1340x800 screen resolution.